Calculable/spaced-repetition-notes/Swift/SwiftUI/16.textbundle/text.md

 > Shapes measure their coordinates from the bottom-left corner rather than the top-left corner, which means SwiftUI goes the other way around from one angle to the other.
 This is, in my not very humble opinion, extremely alien.

 ## Zusammenfassung
-- Wir wird eine Shape erstellt?
+- Wir wird eine Shape erstellt? (allenfalls ohne den exakten Code)